BHTY Around the Globe

 - Involvement in a business (such as ownership, employment, contracting or speaking for) that would financially gain from the publication of the work

 - Potential career advancement based on the publication of the research

 - Being asked to assess the work of a close colleague or relative for the journal

 Be aware there are a myriad of entities promoting themselves as "scholarly medical journals," and are not.
 This is of particular interest to BHTY's publisher.
 See the blog post "It’s Time for an Integrity Throwdown: Conflicts of Interests in Scientific Communications," Blockchain in Healthcare Today, here.

 Predatory journals do not conduct peer review, are not members of ICMJE, COPE or WAME.
 Journals may also be hijacked and cloned.
 Researchers must avoid submitting papers to them.
 Authors have a responsibility to evaluate a journal's policies, practices, and reputation for integrity.
 Reviewers must also vet journals they join to perform peer review.
 Seek the counsel of mentors and colleagues and reach out to journal editorial board members.
 Conduct proper due diligence.

 New and reputable journals must conquer hurdles that are consistently raised, while legacy publishers continue to flourish.
 The publisher of BHTY asks you vet journals appropriately, and asks fair consideration is given to legitimate emerging entrants that strive to compete in an evolving marketplace.

 Editorial Team and Staff

-Issues regarding research integrity and publishing ethics or legal issues relating to journal may arise pre- or post-publication.
+Issues regarding research integrity, publishing ethics, or legal issues relating to the journal may arise pre- or post-publication.
 The first step for editors and staff members is to discuss an identified issue with journal and staff team members where issues involve legal, defamation, breach of contract, privacy, or copyright infringement.
 The process for resolution may include: